learn-co-curriculum/reading-ios-things-nsstring-can-do/README.md

 ```
 This will print: `Joe!
 Tim!
 Tom!
 Jim! and Mark!`.

-### String Comparators
+### Matching Strings

 You can compare two strings to see if they are a match.
-There are several methods of varying precision which you can use to do this.
 Using the `isEqualToString:` method will only evaluate as true (return `YES`) if the strings are exactly alike.
 This is useful for something like a password check:

 ```objc
 NSString *password = @"p@ssw0rd";